-Weekly Finish #13: Halloween No Point Stars 2020
+Quilty Finish #13: Halloween No Point Stars Quilt

-I previously posted about my Halloween No Point Stars top and I am happy to say that I finally finished the quilt ... just in time for Halloween!
+I previously posted about my Halloween No Point Stars top, and I am happy to say that I finally finished the quilt ... just in time for Halloween!

 I used a polyester snow blanket remnant for the batting.
-Yes, a snow blanket used for Christmas villages.
+Yes, a snow blanket that is used for Christmas villages.
 This was not originally intentional.
 I didn't want to use Warm & Natural as I was not going to use this as a "blanket" but rather as a display/decoration.
-I wanted a lightweight batting so I looked through my bin of batting remnants and found what I thought was just right.
+I wanted a lightweight batting, so I looked through my bin of batting remnants and found what I thought was just right.

 As I was basting the quilt, I noticed some glitter - not much - just a tiny bit on the "batting".
 It finally dawned on me why it felt a little different!
 How did this snow blanket get mixed in with my regular batting remnants?
-Anyway, I was already halfway done so I decided to go with it.
+Anyway, I was already halfway done, so I decided to go with it.

 I didn't have any Halloween fabric large enough for a backing but I found this black-and-white toile fabric, which is actually a curtain made of heavier home decor fabric, and I think works great.

-If you'd like to see more quilting goodness and see what others are up to, please visit the following which I'm linking up to:
+If you'd like to see more quilting goodness and see what others are up to, please visit the following, which I'm linking up to:

 Comments